BanceDev/frostty/docs/features.md

 ### Dynamic Tiling

-You can open multiple tiled terminals by using the CTRL + SHIFT + N and close them by using CTRL + SHIFT + Q. Tiled windows and also be resized and will soon be able to be drag and dropped to move them around.
+You can open multiple tiled terminals by using the CTRL + SHIFT + N and close them by using CTRL + SHIFT + Q. Tiled windows and also be resized by clicking and dragging on the pane splits.

+### Custom Wallpaper

+By placing an image in the config folder and setting the wallpaper you can set an image to be the wallpaper for your terminal.
+This is best paired with a lower opacity terminal background color.
+See [configuration](./configuration.md) for more information.

 ### Opening URLs with the mouse